 The more specific search terms you can use when looking for photos, the more accurate the results will be.
 It will help cut through some of those stereotypical Hispanic stock images and give you what you really need.

 For example, let’s say you are creating a website geared toward female, Hispanic entrepreneurs.
 A search of just “Hispanic woman” may return hundreds of thousands of photos, which can take hours to browse through, and many of which will be unusable.
-If instead, you search for “Hispanic businesswoman,” or “Hispanic woman on phone,” the pool of images is much more narrowed, and returns images like the one you can see on the left side.
+If instead, you search for “Hispanic businesswoman,” or “Hispanic woman on phone,” the pool of images is much more narrowed, and returns images like the one you can see below.